Mono VS Poly Diamond Emulsions Explained.

 Poly-crystalline synthetic diamonds are solely manufactured in laboratories, meaning by defult their quite more exspensive to produce then Mono-crystalline diamonds and because of this are comparatively less common.

-These diamonds are characterised by clusters of countless incredibly small diamonds that are bonded together to form complex, random, unpredictable shapes and cutting edge directions - looking something like fragments of shattered safety glass when seen under a microscope.
+These diamonds are characterised by clusters of countless incredibly small diamonds that are bonded together to form complex, random unpredictable shapes and cutting edges - like miniture fragments of shattered safety glass.

-They can be known to cut fairly aggressively at first due to their inherent extreme hardness.
-Also, their mutli faceted - meaning the diamonds have many cutting edges that are facing all different directions and just one diamond can bite into the bevel multiple times, in the same single pass.
+They're known to cut fairly aggressively at first due to their inherent extreme hardness.
+Also, their mutli faceted - meaning they have multiple cutting edges but that are multi-directional - just one diamond can bite into the bevel multiple times, in the same single pass.

-The downside is a less refined and cleanly stropped edge leaving somewhat unpredictable results.
+The downside is a less refined cleanly stropped edge giving somewhat unpredictable results.

-In theory, these harder bonded diamonds facets are more friable breaking apart over time with use, meaning they create new cutting points - like Mono-crystalline diamonds, these renewed edges produce irregularly shaped, even tiner diamonds.
+In theory, these harder bonded diamonds facets are more friable breaking apart over time when stropped with into new smaller cutting particles - though these renewed edges produce irregularly shaped, tiner diamonds.

-In practice though, they’re extremely tough - much too tough and hard-wearing to reliably fracture and break down into new fragments under the applied pressure, produced by the force delivered by any method of stropping.
+In practice though, they’re extremely tough - much too tough and hard-wearing to fracture and break down into new fragments under the applied pressure produced by the ammount of force applied by any method of stropping.

-Though it must be noted that they too, also leave an extraordinary polished stropped edge, which is why their is a certian level of admiration for them.
+It must be noted that they too, also leave an extraordinary polished edge.

-These diamonds can be found in similair applications like other hobbies and their associated tools, like stone carving or artisan jewellery making.
+These diamonds can be found in other applications like stone masons or jewellers and their associated tools,

 Where high hardness and wear risitance is preffered.

-Below are some condensed dot points of their main, differing, strop focused attributes-
+Below are some condensed dot points and a summery of their main differing attributes -

 • Each particle is a single, solid crystal, with their own defined cleavage planes and naturally shaped, sharp edges.